Malcolm Roberts (politician): Racial Discrimination Act

 In 2016, Roberts called for the repeal of section 18C of the Racial Discrimination Act 1975, which makes it an offence to publicly "offend, insult, humiliate or intimidate" another person because of their race.
 He falsely attributed the passage of the section to Julia Gillard, despite the fact it was enacted in 1995 prior to her entry to parliament, and claimed that it had been passed to "nobble" conservative commentator Andrew Bolt, who had been successfully sued under the act in 2011.
 On ABC TV, Roberts said "You can call me short, you can call me fat...
 Whatever you want to call me, the only person who decides whether I'm upset is me".
+Roberts went on to claim without evidence that the Act prevented people from reporting crimes committed by Muslims.

 Australian Building and Construction Commission

 Roberts supports the reestablishment of the Office of the Australian Building and Construction Commissioner, which would have powers to fight union corruption in the construction industry, because he believes that its existence would promote freedom.
 He has stated that "we want to protect union members rather than the union bosses," and criticised the CFMEU for its impact upon small businesses.